-Alabama set to become 1st state to execute an inmate in 2021
+Ala. seeks to become 1st state to execute an inmate in ’21

 Appellate courts rejected Smith’s claims on appeal, including that his lawyers provided ineffective assistance at trial and that he should not be executed because he is intellectually disabled.
 Court records indicate a defense team expert estimated his IQ at 64 while a prosecution expert placed it at 72.

-Last-minute court filings in the case have centered on concerns about the coronavirus outbreak and also on Smith’s request to have his personal pastor present in the chamber for the execution.
+Last-minute court filings in the case have also centered on concerns about the coronavirus outbreak and Smith’s request to have his personal pastor present in the chamber for the execution.

-A three-judge panel of the 11th U.S. Court of Appeals on Wednesday reversed a district judge and said Smith should be allowed to have his pastor in the chamber.
+The 11th U.S. Court of Appeals on Wednesday reversed a district judge and said Smith should be allowed to have his pastor in the chamber.

 “Mr. Smith pled that he believes that the point of transition between life and death is important, and that having his spiritual advisor physically present at that moment is integral to his faith,” Smith’s lawyers wrote in court documents.